mpv-player/mpv/DOCS/man/options.rst

 ``--log-file=<path>``
     Opens the given path for writing, and print log messages to it.
 Existing files will be truncated.
-The log level is at least ``--v``, but can be raised via ``--msg-level`` (the option cannot lower it below the forced minimum log level).
+The log level is at least ``-v``, but can be raised via ``--msg-level`` (the option cannot lower it below the forced minimum log level).